Project-LetsChat/LetsChat/CODE_OF_CONDUCT.md

 ## 4. Permanent Ban

-A permanent ban is appropriate when the member being disciplined has proven that he cannot abide by the Code of Conduct.
-The member being disciplined is banned from any kind of interaction, public or private, with the community.
+A permanent ban is appropriate when the disciplined member has proven that he cannot abide by the Code of Conduct.
+The member being disciplined is banned from any interaction, public or private, with the community.
 This ban is permanent and irrevocable.

 # SUGGESTED READING